KarmaKunh/MangaEden-Scraper/README.md

 "Request" gave me more controll over the download process of the sigle files and most important, allowed me to easily change proxy for each request when needed

-By the way, the main page of each manga is still got by wget.
+By the way, the main page of each manga is still dowloaded by wget.
 Whit future releases i'm going to convert it to the "Request" lib too

 ---------------------------

 ABOUT PROXIES:

-When I started coding the script, i dint know i would need the use of a lot of proxies to get everything done, but testing the programm i realized their importance to avoid web server refusing my requests
+When I started coding the script, i din't know i would need the use of a lot of proxies to get everything done, but testing the program i realized their importance to avoid web server refusing my requests

-The Script got a series of proxies saved in a "Dictionary" and checks for their functioning just when the execution starts, removing not reachable ones
+The Script got a series of proxies saved in a "Dictionary" and checks for their functioning just when the execution starts, removing unreachable ones

 ---------------------------

 ABOUT FILE 501 INSIDE "Pages" FOLDER:

 This file is really important

-Sometime a page request get "refused" by mangaeden webserver because too much request were just sent whit the same IP ( Proxy )
+Sometimes a page request get "refused" by mangaeden webserver because too much requests were just sent whit the same IP ( Proxy )

-The WebServer realize im a Scraper and decide to joke me It responds with a fake page telling "ERROR 501" so that "Response" lib does not return an error and cant understan if the correct response was jkust sent by the webserver
+The WebServer realizes im a Scraper and decides to joke me

+It responds with a fake page telling "ERROR 501" so that "Request" lib does not return an error and can't understand if the correct response was just sent by the webserver

-When this moment comes, having this fake page stored allows the programm to compare it with one he just dowloaded if they match, too much requests have been sent with the same proxy, and current download thread, sleeps for 0.5 seconds before retrying
+When this moment comes, having this fake page stored allows the program to compare it with the one he just dowloaded

+if they match, too much requests have been sent with the same proxy, and the current download thread sleeps for 0.5 seconds before retrying

 ---------------------------